linpengcheng/PurefunctionPipelineDataflow/README.md

 and widely used in social production practice, elementary school mathematics "water inflow/outflow of the pool".

-When we increase the number of pools and water pipes, the combination of different types of liquids, the time and speed of input and output, and other factors in this mathematical problem.
+- When we increase the number of water pipes, the combination of different types of liquids, the time and speed of input and output, and other factors in this mathematical problem.
-It forms a warehouse/workshop model in the form of a dynamic tree Gantt chart.
+  Taking the timeline of the main process as the main axis, dynamic rendering of the system will form a warehouse/workshop model in the form of a dynamic tree Gantt chart.

+- When we continue to add more "water inflow/outflow of the pool" systems, it will constitute a warehouse/workshop model fractal system.
+  For a certain "water inflow/outflow of the pool" system, other systems can be abstracted as pipes.

 It should be the IT architecture with the simplest and most vivid mathematical prototype.

 My theory rebuilt the theoretical foundation of the IT industry,